Aditay7/arova-nature-whispers/README.md

 - Tailwind CSS

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain ?
 Yes, you can!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.